marlEvalDissertation/city_of_cape_town_technical/README.md

 Joins the City of Cape Town 2020 service request data from data/raw/sr.csv.gz to the hex level 8 data in data/processed/city-hex-polygons-8(new).geojson.
 Outputs the results of the join to data/processed/sr_with_hex.csv.gz.
 Logs times, errors and join success rate to logs/join_log.txt.
 The recorded join joined 729267 of 941634 data entries (77.45% success).
 A join error threshhold of 25% was used.
 We assume this to be an acceptable threshhold due to municipal data gaps or errors in municipal data being commonplace.
 Additionally the observed join failure rate was 22.55% so we apply a slight margin of error to this and assume a 25% threshhold.
 The join was performed on coordinate data.
-If this data was missing a 0 value was recorded in place of the geospatial index.
+If this data was missing, a 0 value was recorded in place of the geospatial index.
 The data was joined using a spatial join function from the `sf` package.
 This converts the coordinates from the service request data into H3 level 8 geospatial data and matches this with the H3 data from the extracted geojson file.

 ### validate_sr_join.R